osg-htc/docs/docs/data/stashcache/run-stash-origin-k8s.md

 Before starting the installation process, consider the following points:

-1. **Docker:** For the purpose of this guide, the host must have a running docker service and you must have the ability to start containers (i.e., belong to the `docker` Unix group).
+1. **Kubernetes:** For the purpose of this guide, the host must have a running docker service and you must have the ability to start containers (i.e., belong to the `docker` Unix group).
 1. **Network ports:** The origin listens for incoming HTTP/S and XRootD connections on ports 1094 and 1095 (by default).